flexera-public/cos_assets/Azure/README.md

 .\AzureUtilization.ps1 -companyName "Kramerica" -subscriptionId "12345678-1234-1234-1234-123456789012" -resourceGroupName "MyResourceGroup" -createStorageAccount $true -azureUsername $mycred.UserName -azurePassword $mycred.Password -location eastus -retrieveMetrics

+## Retrieve Metrics - Additional Notes
+- In the event that you would like to target specific Subscriptions to retrieve VM Metrics, you may use the `-subscriptionId` or `-csvPath` parameters.
+If you would like to retrieve VM Metrics across all Subscriptions (that the user account has access to), you can execute `-retrieveMetrics` without either of these additional parameters.
+- The `-customMetricNames` parameter can be used in conjunction with `-retrieveMetrics` if necessary.
+The output will only be the Metrics' average, in the format returned by Azure (ie. If Azure returns values in `bytes`, the result will be Average Bytes during the same timespan as the Default Metrics)
+- If a VM does not have the Diagnostics Extension installed, the Metric fields will have a value of: `Ext Not Installed`
+- If a VM has the Diagnostics Extension installed, but does not return a value for the target metric, the Metric field will have a value of: `N/A`

+### Default Metrics
+The following are the Default Metrics that will attempt to be gathered when executing the script with `-retrieveMetrics`:

+- **Windows:**
+    - \Processor Information(_Total)\% Processor Time
+    - \Memory\Available Bytes
+    - \Memory\Committed Bytes

+- **Linux:**
+    - \Processor\PercentProcessorTime
+    - \Memory\AvailableMemory
+    - \Memory\UsedMemory

 ## Outputs
 All outputs will appear in the working directory.